Maximum principle for recursive optimal control problem of stochastic delay evolution equations: SDEEs and anticipated BSEEs

 and (\ref{sdee-0}) can be written as

-\begin{remark} In general, since $m$ is a general measure, for any two real numbers $a\leq b,$ the integral with respect to $m$ maybe different for different intervals $[a,b],(a,b],[a,b)$ and $(a,b)$.
-In this paper, for notational simplicity, we will use $\int_{a}^{b}$ as above to denote the integration over the closed interval $[a,b]$, and for the integrals over the other types of intervals, we will give explicitly the integration intervals to indicate their meanings. \end{remark}
+\begin{remark} In general, since $m$ is a generic finite measure, for any two real numbers $a\leq b,$ the integral with respect to $m$ may be different on intervals such as $[a,b],(a,b],[a,b)$ and $(a,b)$.
+In this paper, for notational simplicity, we will use $\int_{a}^{b}$ as above to denote the integrals over the closed interval $[a,b]$. \end{remark}

-In the following of the paper, we denote by $C$ a generic positive constant which may differ line by line.
+Throughout the rest of the paper, we denote by $C$ a generic positive constant which may differ line by line.